doncandela/mgah/mgah.md

 - On Unity as of 1/25 the available OpenMPI modules on Unity HPC were Open MPI  4.1.6 and 5.0.3, so decided to use these same versions of OpenMPI on my PCs.

-- Following commands worked  1/25 to create a conda environment **`ompi5`** on my PCs with Python 3.11.11, OpenMPI 5.0.3, Numpy 1.26.4, SciPy 1.15.1, Matplotlib 3.10.0 (but trying to use Python 3.12 or above did not work).
+- Following commands worked  1/25 to create a Conda environment **`ompi5`** on my PCs with Python 3.11.11, OpenMPI 5.0.3, Numpy 1.26.4, SciPy 1.15.1, Matplotlib 3.10.0 (Conda was unable to create this environment with Python 3.12 or above).
 It also worked to use these same commands but specifying openmpi=4.1.6 to make an environment **`ompi4`**.

   ```
   $ conda update conda